microsoft/vscode-essentials/docs/en/03-customization.md

 ### Changing the Current Theme

-If you want to change one or more colors of the current theme, you can do so by modifying the `settings.json` file of your user preferences.
+If you want to change one or more colors of the current theme, you can do so by changing the `settings.json` file of your user preferences.
 To do this, open the command palette and search for the option `Preferences: Open Settings (JSON)`.

 The properties `workbench.colorCustomizations` and `editor.tokenColorCustomizations` allow you to modify the interface colors and the code editor's colors, respectively.
 For example, you can change the sidebar background color with the `activityBar.background` property: